bbi-lab/bbi-dmux/README.md

 popd
 ```

-Please note: If you are doing a hashing experiment, you will also need scipy; however, it is installed already in python 3.12.1.
+Please note: If you are doing a hashing experiment, you need scipy, which is installed already in python 3.12.1.

 Once monocle3 and scrublet are installed, install nextflow by typing: